-The presence of construction workers in the area has the potential to impact on the safety and security of local residents in the area, specifically the residents of Mapoteng and the residential area located to the north of the Kathu Village Mall.
+The presence of construction workers in the area has the potential to impact on the safety and security of local residents in the area, specifically the residents of Khuduyane Security Complex and the Kalahari Golf and Hunting Estate, located to the south and west of the proposed Uitkoms Residential Development respectively.
+The Kathu Equestrian Club, located to the north of the site will also be at risk.
 Based on experience the presence of construction workers can result in an increase in petty crime and theft.
 This is linked to the ability of the construction workers to monitor the movements of local residents and take advantage of their absence from the property.
 The majority of the crime is therefore opportunistic and linked to theft and house break-ins.

-Access to the site for workers and construction vehicles is likely to be from the south and west for both the northern and southern section of the site.
-Access is also likely to be via the R 380 which bisects the site.
+Access to the site for workers and construction vehicles is likely to be from the south off Frikkie Meyer Street via the existing road that provides access to the Kathu Equestrian Club.
+The members of the Kathu Equestrian Club identified the potential risk posed by construction workers as a key concern that needed to be addressed.
+The presence of construction workers also poses a threat to horses that graze in the vicinity of the construction area.
 Based on the findings of the SIA the significance of the potential safety and security risks with mitigation is rated as low negative.